-FIG. 1.Mean degree of need reported for each TEES challenge.
-The error bars indicate 95% confidence intervals.
+FIG. 1.
+Median degree of need reported for each TEES challenge.
+There were a total of 51 respondents.

 Perception of needs for instrument design:

 Please can you plot histograms for responses to each question (may be with bin width of 20%).
 You could also show number who have TEES instruments on the same graph – perhaps also replot with surgeons TEES experience.
 I’m interested to see what proportion of surgeons had problems with each issue, ie did it have normal distribution or was it bimodal (eg most had a problem but with it but many didn’t, would give a mean >50%)??
 If not a normal distribution, we should not be reporting the mean.

+FIG. 2.
+Histograms comparing the degree of need to address each of the six challenges, comparing all participants vs. surgeons who use a specialized TEES instrument set (78% of respondents).

+Figure 2 shows histograms comparing degree of need of all surgeons vs. those who use a specialized TEES instrument set.
+It is shown that most respondents rated the degree of need as greater than 50% and that reaching structures has the greatest degree of need.

+FIG. 3.
+Histograms of degree of need for all respondents and respondents with different degrees of experience with TEES.

-All of the parameters assessed in this surveyed regarding the utility of instrument design for use in endoscopic ear surgery revealed a need for improvement exceeding 50% on visual analogue scales (0 = XXX to 100% = XXX please add descriptors for the ends of the VA scales).
-A requirement for instruments to provide better reach to structures visualized by the endoscope revealed the highest degree of need (mean 83%, 95%CI 76-89%) although this requirement was not statistically different from the need perceived for better instruments dissect and remove cholesteatoma.
-Instrumentation for positioning grafts in the ear were thought to have the lowest degree of need for improvement (mean 58%, 95%CI 52-65%), although this was not statistically different from the degree of need for instrumentation to keep the endoscope clean.
+All of the parameters assessed in this survey regarding the utility of instrument design for use in endoscopic ear surgery revealed a need for improvement exceeding 50% on visual analogue scales (0 = “Not Useful”, 50% = “Moderately Useful” 100% = “Extremely Useful”).
+A requirement for instruments to provide better reach to structures visualized by the endoscope revealed the highest degree of need (median 90%) although this requirement was not statistically different from the need perceived for better instruments dissect and remove cholesteatoma.
+Instrumentation for positioning grafts in the ear were thought to have the lowest degree of need for improvement (median 56%) although this was not statistically different from the degree of need for instrumentation to keep the endoscope clean.

 Effect of surgeons’ endoscopic experience:

 There was a greater perceived need for better instruments to reach structures and to position a graft among by respondents who perform a greater proportion of cases endoscopically.
-For surgeons who perform none, 0 – 50%, 50 – 90%, and greater than 90% of surgeries using TEES the need for instruments with better reach was 76, 72, 88, and 92, respectively (X2(2) = 8.9, p = 0.03) For positioning a graft, with mean scores of need for better instruments were 50, 4, 6, and 81, respectively (X2(2) = 12.8, p = 0.005).
+For surgeons who perform none, 0 – 50%, 50 – 90%, and greater than 90% of surgeries using TEES the need for instruments with better reach was [means = 76 (95% CI 58-94), 72 (95% CI 63-82), 88 (95% CI 80-96), and 92 (95% CI 80-103)] [medians = 91, 90, 91, 91], respectively (X2(2) = 8.9, p = 0.03).
+For positioning a graft, with mean scores of need for better instruments were 50 (95% CI 25-74), 45 (95% CI 33-58), 63 (95% CI 52-74), and 81(95% CI 66-97), respectively (X2(2) = 12.8, p = 0.005).
 Other parameters were not significantly dependent on the proportion of cases performed using TEES.

 Effect of using a specialized TEES instrument set on TEES challenges experienced:

-Respondents who used a specialized TEES instrument set had a significantly lower mean degree of need for positioning a graft than those who did not use a specialized set, with means of 55 and 71, respectively (p=0.002).
+Respondents who used a specialized TEES instrument set had a significantly lower mean degree of need for positioning a graft than those who did not use a specialized set, with means of 55 (95% CI 46-64) and 71 (95% CI 57-84), respectively (p=0.002).
+As per the Kruskal-Wallis test for nonparametric data, there was no significant of the surgeon using a specialized TEES instrument set on the degree of need for each challenge.

 Qualitative Results: